Quitetall/MealMind/README.md

 # MealMind
-A simple, open source shitty AI wrapper for creating simple meal plans.
-Customizable yes, polished never, functional always.
+A simple, open source, shitty AI wrapper for creating simple meal plans.
+Comes with the capability of running a local model or stealing from my personal API key.

+Customizable?
+Yes.
+Polished?
+Never.
+Functional?
+Always.

+GPL 3.0 btw.